Sex is a sport – it’s a game of inches.

 Funnyman Bertie Wooster best described this process of deterioration.
 “You know how it is when you’ve had one of those lovers’ tiffs and then go off to a solitary dinner.
 You start brooding over the girl with the soup and wondering if it wasn’t a mugs game hitching up with her.
 With the fish this feeling deepens, and by the time you’re through with the poulet roti au cresson and are ordering the coffee you’ve probably come definitely to the conclusion that she’s a rag and a bone and a hank of hair and that it would be madness to sign her on as a life partner.”

 If the answer to getting better sex is that men and women alike need to give their time to better people, then we all need to pull our own weight and for that a better understanding of the male defect is required.
 Ladies – and at the risk of mansplaining men to you – the majority of us really are simple creatures.
-Other than recognising this, stumbling upon better sex probably has something to do with accountability.
+Other than recognising this, stumbling upon better sex might have something to do with accountability.
 In medieval times, high-born maidens weren’t passive sleeping-beauties and prudery was not considered a virtue.
 Women were expected to be sexually active and would publically demand the same from their husbands.
 In the twelfth-century the young student Héloïse fell into a tremendous passion for her teacher called Abelard and her famous attempt to seduce him succeeded.
 Admittedly, their story is not a textbook parable.
 It all ended in disaster for her and castration for him.

 Sex, as poor Abelard found out, is the most serious of sports.
 But this is exactly why it’s so funny and why it’s surprisingly sage of us dudes to talk about it without much seriousness.
 At times it may be prudent to recognise the importance of being earnest, but we must never forget that ‘The Importance of Being Earnest’ was a comedy of errors.
 Laughing about sex offers an educational release.
 On sex specific to our generation, it’s become something of a cliché to say that “every generation thinks they were the first to discover sex.”
 This parental boast fails to take into account the new mediums through which sex is discovered.
-And other such challenges to premature and ejaculatory clichés can be found if you only know where to look; they invert notions of chastity, they subvert the holiness of marriage, they prove to be fallacious the claim that for love to be true love it must be enduring and even everlasting or whatever other fairytale we suckle on to get ourselves off in the night.
+Other challenges to premature and ejaculatory clichés can be found if you only know where to look; they invert notions of chastity, they subvert the holiness of marriage, they prove to be fallacious the claim that for love to be true love it must be enduring and even everlasting or whatever other fairytale we suckle on to get ourselves off in the night.

 These are not generational challenges but challenges from a genre.
 Humour illuminates the absurdities in ourselves.
 In the 1950s comic novelist Peter De Vries made the sexually frustrated Reverend Mackerel say: “Show me a man who doesn’t marry again and you’ve given me a pretty good idea of what the first one was probably like.”
 To respectively much greater and much lesser extents, this applies to women as it does to men, and for sex as it does for marriage.